-New baby chicks are being shipped via U.S. Mail on April 29.
-The following are the breed varieties we'll receive;
+New baby chicks were shipped via U.S. Mail on April 29, 2019.
+The following are the breed varieties we received ;

 We select our breed of chickens based on productivity, mild and friendly temperment, winter hardiness and winter egg laying habits, smaller breeds that require a little less food, yet are good egg producers.
 We also look for pretty chickens in a variety of colors and feather patterns.
-Our current, mature chickens are of the following breeds;
+Our older ladies, or as Roberta calls them, our grand dames, are of the following breeds;

 White Plymouth Rock- a white feathered chicken with bright red combs and yellow legs.
 Brown eggs.

 Red Star- a smallish reddish/brown hen of friendly demeanor and strong egg production. (sex linked chicken, meaning all the female chicks are brown feathered).
 Brown eggs.